-The Audit Committee ('AC') comprises the following members and details of attendance of each member at the AC meetings held during 2014 are as follows:
+The Audit Committee ('AC') comprises the following members and details of attendance of each member at the AC meetings held during 2015 are as follows:

-Composition of Audit Committee Number of A AC Meetings composition of Addit committee Held Attended Chai Woon Chew, Michael 6 6 Chairman/Member/Independent Non-Executive Director 0 0 Datuk Ter Leong Yap 6 5 Member/Independent Non-Executive Director 0 5 Liu Lijing 6 6 Member/Non-Independent Non-Executive Director 0 0
+Composition of Audit Committee Number of A Number of AC Meetings Held Attended Chai Woon Chew Chairman/Member/Independent Non-Executive Director 5 5 Datuk Ter Leong Yap Member/Independent Non-Executive Director 5 4 Liu Lijing Member/Non-Independent Non-Executive Director 5 5

-(b) Composition and Terms of Reference
+- 1. Audit Committee (Continued) - (b) Composition and Terms of Reference

-The AC shall comprise only Non-Executive Directors with at least (3) three members of Board of Directos, of which the majority should be Independent Directors.
+The AC shall comprise only Non-Executive Directors with at least (3) three members of Board of Directors, of which the majority should be Independent Directors.
 At least one member should have accounting expertise or experience in the field of finance.